NetApp/FSx-ONTAP-samples-scripts/EKS/Migrate-Backup-EKS-Applications/README.md

 kubectl apply -f trident-vault.yaml
 ```

-SECURITY NOTE:

-If you want to avoid storing AWS credentials explicitly in Kubernetes secrets, a more secure approach would be to use IAM roles for service accounts (IRSA):
-- Create an IAM policy with minimal S3 access permissions for the specific bucket.
-- Create an IAM role and attach the policy to it.
-- Configure your EKS cluster to use IAM roles for service accounts (IRSA).
-- Create a Kubernetes service account in the trident-protect namespace and associate it with the IAM role

 ### Create a Trident Application
 You create a Trident application with the specification of your application in order to back it up.
 You do that by creating a file named `trident-application.yaml` with the following contents: